 Day 1: Arrive in Urumqi (China)

 Upon arrival to Urumqi, you’ll be transferred to the hotel for accommodation and rest after flight.
-We’ll start the tour with a welcome dinner at one of the local restaurants.
+We’ll start the tour with a welcome dinner at a local restaurant.
 Overnight in Urumqi.

 Day 2: Urumqi (China) [B,L,D]

 After breakfast at the hotel, we’ll start excursion with Xinjiang Regional Museum to see archaeological treasures from the Silk Road and Xinjiang’s minority cultures.
 Display of well-preserved 3,000 years old mummies excavated from Loulan – a Takla Maka Desert.
-Lunch and dinner at local restaurants, overnight in Urumqi.
+Overnight in Urumqi.

 Day 3: Urumqi – Turpan (China) [B,L,D]

 After breakfast at hotel, we’ll transfer to Turpan for a full day sightseeing around Turpan, which will include visiting picturesque Tuyoq Ancient Village to see the oldest in Turpan area Buddhist Caves dating back to the IV Century.
 Visit local Uygur families enjoy beautiful mountain and grapes sceneries.
 Have a lunch break.
 And continue with visiting the Bezeklik Thousand Buddhist Caves on the flanks of the Flaming Mountains and Grape Valley.
-We’ll have dinner at local restaurant and overnight in Turpan.
+We’ll have dinner at local restaurant.
+Overnight in Turpan.

 Day 4: Turpan – Urumqi (China) [B,L,D]